Are your kids leaving for college soon? Here are 10 things we wish we’d known…

 Getting home from work in the evening or waking up that first Saturday morning and not having any games, performances, etc. to sprint off to is a bit surprising.
-You’ve become accustom to running ninety miles an hour so when that comes to a grinding halt, you can start thinking about how you want to spend your time.
-You can take those classes, do that volunteer work and whatever else you’ve been putting off!
+You’ve become accustomed to running ninety miles an hour so when that comes to a grinding halt, you can start thinking about how you want to spend your time.
+You can take those classes, do that volunteer work, and do whatever else you’ve been putting off!

 6. You need to cut way back on your food purchases.